US government warned of ‘heightened threat’ around midterms – as Paul Pelosi attacked

 ‘Most plausible’ threat will likely come from ‘lone offenders’ who may use election-related issues to justify violent ends, agencies warn

-The US government has issued a grave warning of a “heightened threat” to lawmakers during the November midterms – on the very same day that Nancy Pelosi’s husband was the victim of a violent hammer attack by a man said to be on the hunt for the House Speaker.
+The US government has issued a grave warning of a “heightened threat” to lawmakers during the November midterms – on the very same day that Nancy Pelosi’s husband was the victim of a violent hammer attack by a man said to be on the hunt for the House speaker.

-The Department of Homeland Security, the FBI, the National Counterterrorism Center and the US Capitol Police sent a joint intelligence bulletin to law enforcement partners across the country on Friday warning that a rise in domestic violent extremism (DVE) and “perceptions” of election fraud could lead to spike in violence.
+The Department of Homeland Security, the FBI, the National Counterterrorism Center and the US Capitol Police sent a joint intelligence bulletin to law enforcement partners across the country on Friday warning that a rise in domestic violent extremism (DVE) and “perceptions” of election fraud could lead to a spike in violence.

-The “most plausible” threat will likely come from so-called “lone offenders” who may use election-related issues to justify violent ends, the agencies warned.
+The “most plausible” threat will probably come from so-called “lone offenders” who may use election-related issues to justify violent ends, the agencies warned.

-“Violence will largely be dependent on drivers such as personalized ideological grievances and the accessibility of potential targets throughout the election cycle,” the bulletin said.
+“Violence will largely be dependent on drivers such as personalised ideological grievances and the accessibility of potential targets throughout the election cycle,” the bulletin said.

 Among the most “attractive targets” to extremists are lawmakers, government officials and personnel involved in elections including both political candidates and election workers, it warned.